ibm-cloud-docs/vpc/vpn-create.md

    * **Region** - Shows the region where the VPC is located and where the VPN gateway is going to be provisioned.
    * **Virtual Private Cloud** - Select the VPC for the VPN gateway.
    * **Subnet** - Select the subnet where you want to create the VPN gateway.
 See [Planning considerations](/docs/vpc?topic=vpc-planning-considerations-vpn) for important subnet information.
    * **Mode** - Select either a policy-based or route-based VPN.
 For more information about VPN types, see [VPN features](/docs/vpc?topic=vpc-using-vpn#vpn-features).
+   * **ASN** - This value identifies your local network for BGP peering and is used during the BGP session setup with your on-premises device.
+   * **Advertised CIDRs (optional)** - The CIDR range values that advertise the IPv4 network ranges to remote VPN peers.

+      The ASN value is required for dynamic routing.
+If you don't specify an ASN, the VPN gateway is created with the default ASN of `64520`.
+You can't change the local ASN value after you connect the VPN gateway to the transit gateway.
+      {: note}

 1. In the **VPN connection for VPC** section, toggle the switch on to establish connectivity between this gateway and the network outside your VPN.
 You can also add a VPN connection after you provision the gateway.
 In the Connection details section, specify the following information:

     * **VPN connection name** - Enter a name for the connection, such as `my-connection`.
+    * **Connection type** - Select static or dynamic connection type.
     * **Peer gateway address** - Specify the peer device through a public IP address or FQDN of the VPN gateway for the network outside your VPC.
+    * **Peer ASN (Dynamic route-based only)** - If you select **Dynamic** as the connection type, you must specify the peer ASN.
+This value identifies the remote peer network with which the VPN exchanges routes.

+       Certain ASN values are restricted and can't be used as peer ASNs, which include `0`, `13884`, `36351`, `64512`, `64513`, `65100`, `65200–‍65234`, `65402‍–‍65433`, `65500`, or `4201065000‍–‍4201065999`.
+These values are either reserved or part of private ASN ranges, and can cause routing conflicts.
+       {: note}

     * **Establish mode** - Select either **Bidirectional** or **Peer only**.

        - **Bidirectional** mode initiates IKE protocol negotiations (or rekeying processes) from either side of the VPN gateway.